Shotbylu/Dashboard/README.md

 # Data Visualization Dashboard

 ## Overview
-This is a **Data Visualization Dashboard** built using **HTML, CSS, and JavaScript**.
+This is a **Data Visualization Dashboard** built using **HTML**.
 It provides interactive and visually appealing charts, graphs, and tables to help users analyze data effectively.

 ## Features
 - 📊 **Interactive Charts & Graphs**